-4. After inserting a new loaded magazine into the rifle (don't forget to first engage the manual safety) if the bolt is in its open position lever, to chamber a cartridge, push the bolt forward by the handle and rotate the bolt handle downward until it is locked into place.
+5. After inserting a new loaded magazine into the rifle (don't forget to first engage the manual safety) if the bolt is locked in its open position by the bolt lever, to chamber a cartridge, just pull bolt rearward and away from the receiver (in the opposite direction of the engraved arrow) and let the bolt move freely forward.